 Separated into five thematically different loops, the excellent walking trails are full of historical and artful exhibits as well as informational placards that accentuate the experience.
 Indeed, the information provided is so dense in spots you might find more people reading than actually walking.
 This is of course appropriate since the trails are flat, easy, and more conducive to a leisurely pace than arduous hike.

 But just because they are easy trails doesn’t mean they are short on features.
 The trails explore an array of environs ranging from a thirty-five-acre beaver pond, sections of scrubland, meandering wooded streams, open marshes, and deep forests.
 Trails are well-marked with blazes and have clear signage at intersections.
 Additionally, the footpaths are superbly maintained and often broad enough to walk two abreast.
+In winter, visitors can enjoy 9 miles of cross-country ski trails and 3 miles of trails for snowshoeing.

 The trail infrastructure features two observation towers, one that overlooks the beaver pond and one that reaches high into the canopy of the Conservation Trail.
 The former provides panoramic views of the pond and picturesque marshland, while the latter might just help you sight the elusive forest birds that are so often heard but rarely seen in the tree canopy.